intermine/im-docs/docs/system-requirements/software/tomcat.rst

 Tomcat 7.0
 ~~~~~~~~~~~~

-Starting from !InterMine 1.1, you can now deploy your mine using Tomcat 7.0
+Starting from InterMine 1.1, you can now deploy your mine using Tomcat 7.0

 Update your config files: